How to Reset an Index in Pandas DataFrame

 Before you reset the index in the DataFrame, let’s create a scenario where the index will no longer be sequential.

-One way to do that is by dropping some of the rows from the DataFrame.
+One way to do that is by dropping some of the rows in the DataFrame.
 For example, let’s drop the first row (index of 0), as well as the fourth row (index of 3):

 So the full code would look like this: